samkos/decimate/README.md

        decimate is a SLURM extension written in python designed to handle dependent jobs more easely and efficiently.

-       Decimate transparently adds to SLURM commands to check the correctness of jobs and automitically reshedules jobs found faulty.
+       Decimate transparently adds parameters to SLURM sbatch command to check the correctness of jobs and automatically reschedules jobs found faulty.

        Using Decimate on Shaheen II, one can submit, run, monitor or terminate a workflow composed of dependent jobs.
 If asked,